Voices from the Rainbow

 Kiss Me before it Blows Up (Kiss Me Kosher)

-At a time where some battles appear to have been won while others are still to being fought, Flare is a welcome reminder of the journey the LBGTQ+ community have made in order to carve out a place in society they can now call their own.
+At a time when some battles have been won and others are still being fought, Flare is a vital and uplifting reminder of how far the LGBTQ+ community has come in carving out a place in society—and how cinema continues to play a crucial role in telling those stories.

 form-idea.com London, 14th April 2021.